AKolumbic/star-wing/src/weapons/README.md

 - **Physics**: Handles movement, collision detection, and lifetime management
 - **Visual Effects**: Renders the projectile with appropriate models and effects
 - **Impact Logic**: Manages what happens when projectiles hit targets
+- **Pool Management**: Efficient reuse of projectile objects for performance

 ### Weapon Categories